dcarpintero/machine-learning/BERT.md

 # BERT
 *[Summary of the Google publications about BERT listed in the references below]*

-[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018, aimed at addressing the problem related to the shortage of specific training data for Natural Language Processing tasks.
+[BERT (Bidirectional Encoder Representations from Transformers)](https://arxiv.org/abs/1810.04805) is a Natural Language Representation Model developed by Google in 2018, aimed at addressing the problem related to the shortage of specific training data for NLP tasks.

 It is designed as a unified architecture to (i) pre-train [non-directional] representations from unlabeled text, and (ii) fine-tune the result - using a smaller labeled dataset - by incorporating one additional output layer.
 This allows to carry out a wide range of corpus-level and token-level downstream tasks, such as: